-2. States should explain how they intend to sustain such activities beyond March 31, 2024.
+- Contract executed and effective November 1, 2021. - As of December 15, 2021 Consultant has conducted 15 stakeholder engagement interviews. - 2.
+States should explain how they intend to sustain such activities beyond March 31, 2024.

-OSHPD/HCAI is engaging a consultant to assist in developing a multi-year plan beyond March 31, 2024.
+HCAI has contracted with a consultant to assist in developing a multi-year plan beyond March 31, 2024.